-I will see my first classes for library orientation this Wednesday.
+I will see my first middle school library orientation classes this Wednesday.
 We have a book fair coming Thursday, so we will be frantically setting up.
 I will see one class at a time for orientation, checkout, and book fair.
 It will be a whirlwind for the next two weeks!

-Lots of great ideas from the SLJ blog!
+You can find lots of great ideas for middle school library orientation from the SLJ blog!
 I especially love the Library Bingo/PowerPoint game and the Scavenger Hunt ideas!

 “Bookloose” video by Dowell Middle School students (McKinney, TX)